 Download the handout for free and print out multiple copies to bring with you when you’re out in the field.

 We suggest keeping a stack of them available on a nearby table or chair or, when necessary, to place one on the ground and back away so the other person can pick it up.

-Coronavirus Isolation Precautions
+COVID-19 Isolation Precautions

 We’re all concerned about preventing the spread of COVID-19.
 If you are a caregiver to community cats and are unwell or under quarantine, please reach out by phone or the internet to friends and local TNR groups for help to check on and feed cats under your care.
 If you cannot find someone to help, please call our hotline and we will help find someone in your community to assist.

-Coronavirus and Cats – What We Know
+COVID-19 and Cats What We Know

+However, there is evidence of human transmission to animals, including cats.
 Per the CDC’s recommendations, if you are sick with COVID-19 (either suspected or confirmed), you should restrict contact with pets and other animals, just like you would around other people.